e40/emacs-mail-client/README.md

     database=/home/layer/.mairix/database

+And, to make searches work in Emacs do

+    $ cd ~/mail
+    $ mkdir .mairix
+    $ cd .mairix
+    $ ln -s ~/.mairixrc config

 For first-time setup, do this:

-    $ mairix
+    $ ./mairix-index.sh

 This will index all your email, according to your configuration.
+Test that it worked:

+    $ mairix -r t:foo@franz.com

+where `foo@franz.com` is someone that you have sent mail to (`t:` means to search the `To:` field).

+Then, in Emacs, in your `+inbox`, do "F s" and test the search inside Emacs.

 #### cron job